rileyeaton-ubc/rileyeaton-ubc/README.md

 - Embedded development for control systems
 - Domains such as data processing, real-time systems, and networking
-- Major interest in applying my skills to the field of aerospace and rocketry 🚀
+- Major interest in applying my skills to the field of aerospace 🚀

 # ➕ More Info & Contact